alvinwan/neural-backed-decision-trees/README.md

 # Neural-Backed Decision Trees

-Run decision trees that achieve state-of-the-art accuracy for explainable models on CIFAR10, CIFAR100, TinyImagenet200, and Imagenet.
+Run decision trees that achieve state-of-the-art accuracy for explainable models on CIFAR10, CIFAR100, TinyImagenet200, and ImageNet.
 NBDTs achieve accuracies within 1% of the original neural network on CIFAR10, CIFAR100, and TinyImagenet200 with the recently state-of-the-art WideResNet.

-<sub>**NBDT Accuracy per dataset**: CIFAR10 (97.57%), CIFAR100 (82.87%), TinyImagenet200 (66.66%), Imagenet (67.47%).
+<sub>**NBDT Accuracy per dataset**: CIFAR10 (97.57%), CIFAR100 (82.87%), TinyImagenet200 (66.66%), ImageNet (67.47%).
 [See more results](#results)</sub>

 **Table of Contents**